 Pour the ingredients into a cocktail shaker filled with ice.

-Luckily, there are a number of options that are suitable, particularly in a recipe such as this where a little extra spice is actually a very good thing.
+The Vanilla Liqueur.
+There are a number of premium vanilla liqueurs that are a fit for this Apple Martini.
+For this specific recipe, a little extra spice is actually a very good thing.

 If you like, switch to a vanilla vodka to enhance that flavor.